osmus/tasking-manager/PRIVACY.md

 ### Source code

-If you choose to interact with the project GitHub page or website hosted by GitHub, you do so in accordance with [GitHub’s Privacy Policy](https://help.github.com/en/articles/github-privacy-statement).
+If you choose to interact with the OSMUS Tasking Manager GitHub page (located at [https://github.com/osmus/tasking-manager](https://github.com/osmus/tasking-manager)) or a related website hosted by GitHub, you do so in accordance with [GitHub’s Privacy Policy](https://help.github.com/en/articles/github-privacy-statement).
 If you choose any other communications medium to contact the maintainers of the Services, that use is governed by the policies of those respective mediums.
-See [https://github.com/osmus/tasking-manager](https://github.com/osmus/tasking-manager) for more information.
 OSMUS may use any feedback you provide.

 ## Children’s Privacy